vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

    A frame.

-   The contents of a frame (pixels) are guaranteed to have an alignment of 32 bytes.
+   Each row of pixels in a frame is guaranteed to have an alignment of 32 bytes.

    Two frames with the same width are guaranteed to have the same stride.